California case challenges teacher job protection laws

 The two-month trial has focused on whether five laws meant to protect teachers' jobs are unfair to poor and minority students by putting them at a disproportionately greater risk of being taught by less effective teachers.

-The lawsuit touches on whether it is too difficult to fire teachers who are not effective in the classroom, and attorneys bringing the case argue the five laws they are challenging violate the civil rights of students.
+The lawsuit touches on whether it is too difficult to fire teachers who are not effective in the classroom.
+But the group's approach also brings in the novel argument that the five laws they are challenging violate the civil rights of students.

 "We're asking the court to declare that these five education codes are unconstitutional and that they violate the equal protection clause," Marcellus A. McRae, one of several attorneys arguing on behalf of plaintiffs, told Reuters.

+"They place students into two groups - those getting effective teachers and those who are not getting effective teachers," he said.

-Minority students are disproportionately affected because many live in poorer neighborhoods where teacher turnover and other problems are more prevalent, according to Students Matter, the group behind the lawsuit.
+Minority students are disproportionately affected because many live in poorer neighborhoods where teacher turnover and other problems are more prevalent, the group has said.

 "I'm here today because my education is very important to me," lead plaintiff Elizabeth Vergara, 16, told a news conference during a break in the hearing.
 "Right now we're kids and we can't do this alone."

-Students Matter boasts the firepower of a Los Angeles law firm that mounted a team of many of the same attorneys to successfully overturn California's anti-gay marriage initiative, Proposition 8.
+The group behind the lawsuit, Students Matter, boasts the firepower of a Los Angeles law firm that mounted a team of many of the same attorneys to successfully overturn California's anti-gay marriage initiative, Proposition 8.

 HARMING DISADVANTAGED STUDENTS